dyne/dyne.github.io/src/pages/software/dynebolic.md

 ### Friendly To The Environment

-> Dynebolic is designed to run on computers with extremly low resources (Dynebolic III was benchmarked at Pentium2 processors with 256MB RAM).
+> Dynebolic is designed to run on computers with extremely low resources (Dynebolic III was benchmarked at Pentium2 processors with 256MB RAM).
 It can even run in ram: not even a harddisk is required.

 ![](/wp-content/uploads/2015/01/recycle-15172_1280-e1422457346278.jpg)